 On December 18, 2023, The Company made a second technical presentation to senior representatives of Innu Takuaikan Uashat mak Mani-utenam (ITUM) First Nation of Sept-Îles and Maliotenam, Québec, on whose Nitassinan (ancestral lands) the Lac Knife project is located.
 The presentation aimed to introduce and explain the designs of the waste rock and mine tailings storage facility (TSF) and surface runoff and process water collection and treatment systems planned for the Lac Knife project.
-Focus emphasized the series of measures the Company will implement to prevent the generation acid mine drainage (AMD) in the waste rock and tailings piles and to neutralize any AMD throughout the life of the Lac Knife mine and for decades beyond.
+Focus emphasized the series of measures the Company will implement to prevent the generation of acid mine drainage (AMD) in the waste rock and tailings piles and to neutralize any AMD that may be generated within the TSFnhroughout the life of the Lac Knife mine and for decades beyond.

-No exploration, mineral resource appraisal or environmental and social impact assessment (ESIA) activities were carried out on the Lac Knife project during the quarters ended March 31 and June 30, 2024.
+No exploration, mineral resource appraisal or environmental and social impact assessment (ESIA) investigations were carried out on the Lac Knife project during the quarters ended March 31 and June 30, 2024.